Vanille-N/meander.typ/ROADMAP.md

 - [ ] properly split vertical spaces
 - [ ] path thought unreachable can be hit during hyphenation calcs
 - [ ] single word on line will overflow if box is too small
+- [ ] raw code seems to possibly trigger an assertion error
+- [ ] crashes when we try to `split-word` a `sym.angle.l`
+- [ ] improper justification when the split occurs in a sequence rather than in a `has-text`.

 ## Page segmentation
 - [ ] include previous containers when segmenting vertically.